 Our guides are very well trained, and most are in the caves every day, not just once a week.
 We stay aware of weather conditions, and when there are rains that flood the caves, we know it, though this does not happen often.
 When it does, we will offer alternate tours that we believe you will be happy with.

 We believe people of all ages and most physical conditions can enjoy cave tubing.
-Parents can hold a child in their arms if they like, and we have small inner tubes and life-jackets for children.
+We have small inner tubes and life-jackets for children.
 The important thing is that everyone feel comfortable and safe.
 If someone needs to go a little slower or have their inner tube carried for them, our guides will assist.
 No one is rushed.
 Our aim is to see that every one of every age can experience and enjoy this adventure.

 Getting to Caves Branch